- 12 Jones Dairy Farm Dry-Aged Bacon strips, chopped

-- Spoon about 1/4 cup of egg mixture down the center of each tortilla; sprinkle with cheese, onions and reserved bacon.
-Fold bottom and sides of each tortilla over filling.
-Wrap each in waxed paper and aluminum foil.
-Freeze for up to 1 month.
+- Spoon about 1/4 cup egg mixture onto center of each tortilla; sprinkle with cheese, green onions and bacon.
+Fold bottom and sides of tortilla over filling and roll up.

 "I make a version of this all the time.
 They are great just with bacon and hot Louisiana Hot sauce.I recommend using whole eggs because the yolk is where all the vitamins are.
 Egg whites are not longer considered a "health" food.
 White only have 3.6 g of protein and trace minerals.
 Yolks have omegas, B vitamins, A, C, D and calcium, iron, 2.7 g protein, potassium. selenium, and folate to name a few.
 Yolks are considered heart healthy.http://www.cholesterol-and-health.com/Egg_Yolk.html"